Summer courses for Teenagers 15-17

 Short summer courses for Teenagers in Oxford

-We offer English language programmes for teenagers aged between 15 and 17 years old including Business in Oxford, Arts and Digital Design in Oxford, Science in Oxford, IB Introduction, Interactive English and Intensive English.
+We offer English language programmes for teenagers aged between 15 and 17 years old including Interactive English and Intensive English.
 Our English courses start from elementary level.
+We also offer the academic course IB Introduction as well as subject-specific courses like Business in Oxford, Art and Digital Design in Oxford, Science in Oxford and Fantasy Literature in Oxford.

 Quality ranking: We are rated one of the top English Language schools in the UK

 Academic support and pastoral care: We provide a supportive environment for you to develop your language in the 4 key skills, and help you to improve your vocabulary, fluency and accuracy

 Course content: Our lessons are interesting and stimulate learning through a Theme of the Week

 Flexible course structure: You can choose to study for 2, 3 or 4 weeks or longer from mid-June to mid-August